Sounds Good! Risk Free Trial

 BTE Hearing Aids

 In addition to these general types, some general features can be a component of any hearing aid.
-Noise cancellation can make listening in restaurants or parties much easier.
+Noise cancellation and directional microphones can make listening in restaurants or parties much easier.
 Speech identification technology also assists this process.
 Smartphone compatibility has made it possible to customize your hearing aids to the locations where you tend to need them, such as the home, workplace, or a shopping center you tend to frequent.
-Bluetooth technology has also been a very helpful feature in hearing aid technology, freeing the wearer from carrying the smartphone in a pocket or handbag.
-With the Bluetooth receiver nearby, the same functions can be employed.
+Bluetooth technology has also been a very helpful feature in hearing aid technology, giving the wearer the option of handsfree phone calls.
+With the Bluetooth and a TV streamer, wearer can now listen to their TV from a distance and enjoy stereo sound.